FREE CONSULTATION 603-691-0100

 For example, if there are future damages, an economist will be needed to calculate the present value of those damages so they can be awarded in advance.

-Contact the Medical Malpractice Attorneys at Kenison Law Office for a Consultation Today
+Contact the Medical Malpractice Attorneys at Kenison Law Office PLLC for a Consultation Today

-At Kenison Law Office, we recognize how detrimental and overwhelming it can be to endure a medical malpractice injury.
-If you were affected by the negligence of a medical professional, contact Kenison Law Office for diligent and thorough representation from beginning to end.
+At Kenison Law Office PLLC, we recognize how detrimental and overwhelming it can be to endure a medical malpractice injury.
+If you were affected by the negligence of a medical professional, contact Kenison Law Office PLLC for diligent and thorough representation from beginning to end.

 Medical Malpractice and Prescription Errors